Joe-Neville/CX-IPv6-Address-Options/CX-IPv6-Address-Options.md

 ##### Notes

 1. AOS-CX suppresses RA on layer 3 interfaces by default.
 RAs are allowed using the interface subcommand `no ipv6 nd suppress-ra`.
 2. However, in this case the default RA behaviour is negated by allowing the RFC8106 options with `no ipv6 nd suppress-ra dnssl rdnss`.
-This command can be entered separate commands or as a single entry with both dnssl and rdnss keywords.
+This command can be entered as separate commands or as a single entry with both dnssl and rdnss keywords.
 It will appear in the running-configuration as separate commands.
 3. If the AOS-CX device's Layer 3 interface is configured to transmit RAs, simply configuring an IPv6 address with a /64 mask is sufficient to enable the gateway to commence sending RAs onto the local segment with the prefix in question and the A flag set to on.
 4. The RFC8106 RDNSS and DNSSL options are configured on the Layer 3 interface with `ipv6 nd ra dns server` and `ipv6 nd ra dns search-list`